Education in The New Age

 Yoga.
 Yoga is the bridge-building of the mind.
 The goal is to construct a bridge of consciousness in the student’s mind.
 Once the bridge is complete, nothing hinders the constant flow of consciousness or awareness from the higher spiritual levels to the student’s brain.
 In this way, the pupil becomes increasingly aware of God’s aim and purpose.

-The Double working of the mind (Occult meditation).
-Occult meditation is more closely connected to sciences than to religion.
-In a sense, it is part of yoga and serves three functions.
+The Double Working of the Mind (Occult meditation).
+Occult meditation is more closely connected to the sciences than to religion.
+In a sense, it is an integral part of yoga, serving three main functions.
 First, it enhances sensitivity to influences from higher realms.
-Second, it fosters a constant stream of consciousness or awareness.
+Second, it promotes a constant stream of consciousness or awareness.
 Third, it trains the student in the fundamentals of service (Occult creation) by generating images or visual sequences of images in their mind.

 Service (Occult creation) constitutes a natural extension of yoga and the double working of the mind.
 As the bridge-building between personality and soul progresses, and understanding God’s plan flows into the student’s mind, his capacity for service grows.
-A unifying soul and personality initiates a specific sequence of events or functions involving the student on the physical plane.
+A unifying soul and personality initiate a specific sequence of events or functions involving the student on the physical plane.
 These functions always conform to God’s aim and purpose and are known as service.

-In this section, I examine the elements the soul employs on the physical plane and expresses through its personality.
+In this section, I explore the elements the soul uses on the physical plane and expresses through its personality.
 There are seven in total: three aspects and four attributes.
 They correspond to the characteristics of the seven rays.
 The aspects are Will or Purpose, Love/Wisdom, and Active Intelligence (rays 1, 2, and 3).
 The attributes are Harmony Produced Through Conflict, Concrete Knowledge, Devotion, and Order (rays 4, 5, 6, and 7).

-The aspect of Will or purpose.
+The aspect of Will or Purpose.
 The individual must develop this aspect to the point where his personality expresses his spiritual purpose.
 All actions need to be directed toward his inner reality.
 All teaching in this aspect must guide the pupil’s will in the right direction.
 Key points to emphasize are the will toward the good, the will toward the beautiful, and the will to serve.

 The will towards the good involves seeing how creation forms a whole and understanding that all life is part of a larger living entity.
 When this awareness is attained, individuals develop understanding and sympathy for their fellow men regarding the difficulties in their developmental paths.
-The natural consequences of this altered attitude are inoffensiveness, goodwill, and correct conduct in dealings with other people.
+The natural consequences of this altered attitude are inoffensiveness, goodwill, and correct conduct in dealings with others.

 In one way or another, the will toward the beautiful results from the will toward the good.
-The individual experiences the beauty of creation in the correct context and as a single entity, as a physical expression of the vital force of which we are all a part.
+The individual experiences the beauty of creation in the correct context and as a unified whole, as a physical expression of the vital force of which we are all a part.
 He realizes that all forms are life’s attempts to express nature and creative powers, constrained by time and space.
 One form gives way to another, yet life remains.
 The will toward the beautiful compels life to strive for greater perfection and beauty in its expression.

 The will to do good and the will for beauty form the foundation of the will to serve.
 When the individual recognizes his role and responsibilities within the whole, along with his creative abilities and how to apply them, the will to serve awakens in earnest.
 The driving force of the pupil’s life is his duty to the life he is a part of and the tasks assigned to him.
 In other words, the pupil becomes a part of the plan he has been entrusted with.

-The aspect of Active intelligence.
-This aspect concerns developing the spiritually aware individual’s creative powers, which arise from correctly using the mind.
+The aspect of Active Intelligence.
+This aspect concerns developing the spiritually aware individual’s creative powers, which arise from the correct use of the mind.
 The soul’s creation method consists of the following steps: 1) The soul creates the physical body.
 2) The soul, bound by its physical body, creates in time and space according to its aspirations.
-In this way, physical reality is brought into existence, along with our culture.
+In this way, physical reality is brought into existence along with our culture.
 3) Using its lower, concrete mind as a tool, the soul creates a world of symbols, enriching our lives with interest, concepts, ideas, and beauty.
-It expresses these elements in both spoken and written language and through art.
+It expresses these elements through spoken and written language, as well as through art.

 Teaching about this attribute should focus on developing the pupil’s ability to assimilate ideas and their receptivity to God’s plan.
 The goal is to align with his soul’s will and actualize that part of the plan, representing his unique contribution to the whole.

 The attribute of Devotion.
 This attribute arises from discontent, paired with the possibility of choice.
-Depending on the extent of a man’s dissatisfaction and ability to perceive things accurately, he experiences numerous phases of temporary satisfaction.
+Depending on the extent of a person’s dissatisfaction and ability to perceive things accurately, he experiences numerous phases of temporary satisfaction.
 In each of these phases, he shows devotion to a desire, a person, an idea, or a plan, until he ultimately aligns himself with that ideal, which represents the highest possible standard for him.
 This ideal is primarily the soul, followed by the universal soul or God.

 Teaching and training regarding this attribute involve guiding the pupil from stage to stage, from one goal to another, and ultimately into the embrace of his soul.